 Weight: 10 ounces

-Description: This 4.5 stars and $21.95 Out&Joy Premium First Aid Kit is the perfect thing to have in two situations: either you need something very basic when it comes to emergency preparedness or you want a starting point to build your personalized first aid kit.
-That’s because the supplies it includes are limited to:
+The Out&Joy Premium First Aid Kit is the perfect thing to have in two situations: either you need something very basic when it comes to emergency preparedness or you want a starting point to build your personalized first aid kit.

 There’s basically nothing for treating fractures or sprains, nor burns or deeper wounds, seeing as even the included bandages are pretty thin.
 So if you’re looking for a customizable pack, this is it: there’s plenty of room inside to add your own medicine and tools.